Slavery in the colonial history of the United States: Midwest, Mississippi River, and Louisiana

 The Code Noir forbade interracial marriages, but interracial relationships were formed in La Louisiane from the earliest years.
 In New Orleans society particularly, a formal system of concubinage, known as plaçage, developed.
 Usually formed between young white men and African or African-American women, these relationships were formalized with contracts that sometimes provided for freedom for a woman and her children (if she was still enslaved), education for the mixed-race children of the union, especially boys; and sometimes a property settlement.
 Free people of color became an intermediate social caste between whites and enslaved blacks; many practiced artisan trades, and some acquired educations and property.
 Some white fathers sent their mixed-race sons to France for education in military schools.

 Gradually in the English colonies, slavery became known as a racial caste system that generally encompassed all people of African descent, including those of mixed race.
 From 1662, Virginia defined social status by the status of the mother, unlike in England, where under common law fathers determined the status of their children, whether legitimate or natural.
 Thus, under the doctrine of partus sequitur ventrum, children born to enslaved mothers were considered slaves, regardless of their paternity.
 Similarly, children born to mothers who were free were also free, whether or not of mixed-race.
 At one time, Virginia had prohibited enslavement of Christian individuals, but lifted that restriction with its 1662 law.
 In the 19th century, laws were passed to restrict the rights of free people of color and mixed-race people (sometimes referred to as mulattoes) after early slave revolts.
 During the centuries of slavery in the British colonies, the number of mixed-race slaves increased.

 Slave rebellions

-Colonial slave rebellions before 1776, or before 1801 for Louisiana, include:
+Colonial slave rebellions before 1776, or before 1801 in Louisiana, include: